Large Deviations for Stochastic Generalized Porous Media Equations driven by L\'{e}vy Noise: Well-posedness for the skeleton equation

 holds in $F^*_{1,2}$, and

-Next, we want to prove that the sequence $\{X^{g}_{\varepsilon,\delta}\}$ converges to the solution of \eref{eq:3} as $\delta\to 0$.
-From now on, we assume that the initial value $x\in L^2(\mu)$, and we have the following result for \eref{eq:4}.
+Next, we want to prove that the sequence $\{X^{g}_{\varepsilon,\delta}\}$ converges to the solution of \eqref{eq:3} as $\delta\to 0$.
+From now on, we assume that the initial value $x\in L^2(\mu)$, and we have the following result for \eqref{eq:4}.

 \begin{claim} For any $\varepsilon, \delta\in(0,1), g\in S^N, t\in[0,T],$